 Chris Espersen, MSPH – Affiliate Representative to the Governing Council

 Chris Espersen is a safety net consultant at Chris Espersen Consulting.
 She earned a Master of Science in Public Health, and a certificate in global health from the University of North Carolina at Chapel Hill in 2008.
 Prior to her role as a consultant, Chris was a primary health care quality director, and an IPAS research associate.
 She values what IPHA does to support, encourage, and amplify the voices of public health professionals who work passionately to improve the lives of Iowans.
-Chris has been a member of IPHA for two years.
+Chris has been a member of IPHA since 2017.

 Arlene Prather-O’Kane, MA, RN – Member-at-Large